auth0/docs/aws.md

 <img src="https://docs.google.com/drawings/d/1fNzgOGyONXBnj2Oe197N2ZdLNNs6W5gfQWyMHNNQEc4/pub?w=960&amp;h=720"/>

-In the example above, a web application authenticates users with social providers (e.g. GitHub, LinkedIn, Facebook, Twitter) and with corporate credentials (e.g. Active Directory, Office365 and Salesforce) in step 1.
+In the example above, a web application authenticates users with social providers (e.g. GitHub, LinkedIn, Facebook, Twitter) or with corporate credentials (e.g. Active Directory, Office365 and Salesforce) in step 1.

 It then calls the __Identity delegation__ endpoint in Auth0 (step 2), and requests an AWS Token.
 Auth0 obtains the token from AWS STS (step 3).